parides55/capitals-quiz/README.md

 - [Microsoft Edge](https://parides55.github.io/capitals-quiz/)
 - [GoogleChrome](https://parides55.github.io/capitals-quiz/)

-- In all 3 browsers all features worked as they suppose so.
+- In all 3 browsers all features worked as they suppose to.
 And game was funtioning well and giving the appropriate respones.

 ## Deployment